compphil/truth/index.md

 <div class="frame" style="padding-bottom: 0.5rem !important">
   <p><b><i>Note.
 Differential progress considerations.</i></b></p>
   <p>This section has been kept brief on account of differential progress considerations.
-More concretely, while we believe that the conceptual and theoretical parts of this work in particular might comprise helpful steps towards solving alignment (see <i>Chapter IV</i>), it is unclear to us how discussing specific design choices around system architecture, memory optimizations, or hyperparameter selection can help reduce existential risk.</p>
+More concretely, while we believe that the conceptual and theoretical parts of this work in particular might comprise helpful steps towards solving alignment (see <i>Chapter IV</i>), it is unclear to us how discussing specific design choices around system architecture, memory optimizations, or hyperparameter selection can help reduce <a href="https://www.safe.ai/statement-on-ai-risk">existential risk</a>.</p>
   <p>In some ways, this has been a difficult decision.
 It is not as if withholding such information happens to conveniently align with commercial interests of ours, as we are not planning on commercializing such models in any way whatsoever.
 On the contrary, the compute provider which we have been (informally) relying on so far tends to unequivocally <a href="https://stability.ai/about">advocate radical openness</a>, despite this potentially contributing to <a href="https://www.alignmentforum.org/posts/mF8dkhZF9hAuLHXaD/reshaping-the-ai-industry">premature escalation</a>.
 On a related note, there are more reliable ways of monetizing related technical skills out there than signaling value-alignment with philantropic funding bodies.
 Cynical preemption aside, it is natural to look forward to publicly sharing a piece of work which one has put significant amounts of effort and passion into, as well as reciprocate the value derived from building on open source tooling.</p>
   <p>In some other ways, however, this has been a simple decision.
 Few things can outweigh the prospect of increasing the chances of us <a href="https://www.cold-takes.com/most-important-century/">making it through this troublesome century</a> in one societal piece, not to mention the more speculative prospects of long-term flourishing.
 There is a case to be made for us <i>still</i> having been too lax in handling these matters, although the defensibility of this position remains, quite literally, up for debate (see <i>Chapter III</i>).</p>
   <p>That said, we are open to sharing such technical details, the codebase, as well as the model, with researchers planning on pursuing further work which appears helpful in mitigating existential risk.
 If this is you, consider reaching out using your organization email.</p>